 We may disclose your information to third parties:

-to protect our rights and property, or to ensure our safety, or that of our customers or others parties;
+- to protect our rights and property, or to ensure our safety, or that of our customers or other parties;

-to subcontractors and agents, for the purposes of legitimately operating our websites, including the Advancr website, in which case we will confirm that such subcontractors also apply responsible data protection and privacy policies;
+- to subcontractors and agents, for the purposes of operating our websites, including the Advancr and Triple Point Income Service websites, in which case we will ensure that such subcontractors also apply responsible data protection and privacy policies;

-if we sell, or acquire, other businesses which necessitate the sharing of personal data, in which case we will confirm that counterparties also apply responsible data protection and privacy policies.
+- if we sell, or acquire, other businesses which necessitate the sharing of personal data, in which case we will ensure that counterparties also apply responsible data protection and privacy policies;

 We are committed to ensuring the responsible handling and security of personal details held.

-Once we have received personal data, we use a variety of manual and automated procedures to ensure it is secure and to try to prevent unauthorised access, unlawful processing, accidental loss, destruction, or damage of data.
+Once we have received personal data, we use a variety of manual and automated procedures to ensure it is secure and to prevent unauthorised access, unlawful processing, accidental loss, destruction, or damage of your data.

-In this regard we remind and urge you adopt responsible best practices for your passwords, and your own data security more generally.
-We have set out certain requirements in this regard in our Terms and Conditions.
+We remind and urge you to adopt responsible best practices for your passwords, and your own data security more generally.
+We have set out certain requirements in our Terms and Conditions.

-We also remind you that the transmission of information over the internet, is not secure and, whilst we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted electronically to us; such transmission is at your own risk.
-Email technology has unfortunately evolved without native encryption – sending an email is often compared with sending a postcard through conventional mail - therefore please do not email personal information or security details that you would be concerned about were it to be intercepted, and please re-confirm important information like bank account details by telephone, as a precaution against interception.
+We also remind you that the transmission of information over the internet is not secure and, whilst we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted electronically to us; such transmission is at your own risk.
+Email technology has unfortunately evolved without native encryption (sending an email is often compared with sending a postcard through conventional mail) therefore please do not email personal information or login details that you would be concerned about were it to be intercepted.
+We ask that you re-confirm important information like bank account details by telephone, as a precaution against interception.